airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 itself (i.e. - the address of the start of our buffer, which is the address of `my_buffer`) into ECX.

-Standard and Special Files
+Standard and Special Files {#standard-and-special-files}
 --------------------------

 You might think that programs start without any files open by default.
 This is not true.
 Linux programs usually have at least three open file descriptorsfile descriptors when they begin.
 They are:

 STDINSTDIN

-This is the *standard inputstandard input*.
-It is a read-only file, and usually represents your keyboard.[29]
-This is always file descriptor 0.
+:   This is the *standard inputstandard input*.
+It is a read-only file,
+    and usually represents your keyboard.[^29] This is always file descriptor 0.

 STDOUTSTDOUT

-This is the *standard outputstandard output*.
-It is a write-only file, and usually represents your screen display.
+:   This is the *standard outputstandard output*.
+It is a write-only
+    file, and usually represents your screen display.
 This is always file descriptor 1.

 STDERRSTDERR

-This is your *standard errorstandard error*.
-It is a write-only file, and usually represents your screen display.
+:   This is your *standard errorstandard error*.
+It is a write-only
+    file, and usually represents your screen display.
 Most regular processing output goes to `STDOUT`, but any error messages that come up in the process go to `STDERR`.
 This way, if you want to, you can split them up into separate places.
 This is always file descriptor 2.

 Any of these "filesfiles" can be redirected from or to a real file, rather than a screen or a keyboard.
 This is outside the scope of this